 As the only authorized Red Skelton impersonator, Brian Hoffman brilliantly brings the clowning legend back to life in the longest-running clean comedy show at the Westin Las Vegas Hotel Casino and Spa, Remembering Red – A Tribute to Red Skelton.
 Now based in Pigeon Forge, Hoffman continues to pay homage to the comedic master with performances of Red’s characteristic solo one-acts and narrated pantomimes.
 Hoffman embodies absurd, creative characters in true Red Skelton fashion and perfectly imitates his one-of-a-kind clown look and gait.
 The kids will crack up in delight at this all-ages show and come to appreciate Red Skelton’s unforgettable humor, and baby boomers will be taken back to the good ole days of the ’50s, ’60s and ’70s.
 The Red Skelton Tribute Theater stages afternoon and evening performances that leave you feeling giddy and silly even after Red’s signature sign-off, “Goodnight for now and may God bless!”

 The Hatfields and the McCoys don’t exactly see eye-to-eye.
 These country cousins have never been able to settle their ridiculous family feud, even over the course of an outrageous battle of musical performances, dancing and mountain clogging, unbelievable stunts and hilarious chaos.
 The two families even compete in a mountainside swimming hole, an actual 24-foot deep pool in the set, to try to win over your good favor.
 Which family will you root for?
 The 2-hour dinner show is guaranteed to have you knee-slapping’ in laughter and happily satisfied with Southern-style cooking.
-The all-you-can-eat meal includes creamy soup and homemade bread, country fried chicken and pulled pork barbecue, mashed taters and buttered corn, plus a dessert and your choice of beverage.
+The all-you-can-eat meal includes creamy soup, coleslaw, homemade bread, country fried chicken and pulled pork barbecue, mashed taters and buttered corn, plus a dessert and your choice of beverage.
 Come see what the fuss is about at Hatfield and McCoy Dinner Feud!

 Dollywood is the premier Dolly Parton-inspired amusement park in the country, located in the beautiful mountain scenery of Pigeon Forge.
 While the overarching Dollywood brand encompasses a water park, resorts and cabins, dining and shopping, and special events and performances, the theme park alone could pack several days’ worth of family-friendly entertainment.
 Dollywood’s amusement park is replete with unique things to do such as electrifying rides, captivating attractions, seasonal festivals and delicious eats.